-In fact, social security is a fundamental right guaranteed by the constitution.
-"Article 28H paragraph (3) and Article 34 paragraph (2) of the 1945 Constitution (1945 Constitution)" affirm the state's responsibility in ensuring welfare and social protection for all citizens.
-The lack of legal protection for gig workers has implications for economic uncertainty, especially related to health insurance, employment protection, and the work risks they face.
-Therefore, more comprehensive policy reforms are needed so that gig workers have equal rights and protections with other workers, without eliminating the flexibility that is the main hallmark of this work model.
+It can be said that the current regulations still cannot provide adequate legal protection for workers, so they have not obtained equal rights with conventional workers.
+In fact, so it is a fundamental right for every individual, including gig workers, as mandated in the constitution.
+"Article 28H paragraph (3) and Article 34 paragraph (2) of the 1945 Constitution" (1945 Constitution) affirms that the state is responsible for ensuring welfare and social protection for all its citizens.
+This lack of protection can have an impact on economic uncertainty for gig workers, especially related to health insurance, employment, and protection against occupational risks.
+Researchers argue that more comprehensive policy reforms are needed so that gig workers get equal rights and protections with other workers, without eliminating the flexibility that is the main characteristic of this work system.